qdbell/Ryassofortran/README.md

 devtools::install_github("jpusa/Ryassofortran")
 ```

+### Requirements

+* Installing the package requires R-version of 3.5.0 or higher.
-On Windows systems the installation requires Rtools to be installed.
+* On Windows systems the installation requires Rtools to be installed.

 ## Examples